 Whether you are a seasoned driver with decades of experience or a fresh young driver enjoying the adventure of open roads, an accident is not something you expect to happen.
+When it befalls, and when injured in a car wreck, there’s a high chance that only your stars would save you.
 While it is true that millions of trips are made safely every week in cities around the country, there are also bound to be accidents.
 Whether it is a minor fender bender or major pile up, here are a few pointers on what you should do if you find yourself in an accident.

 1. Remain Calm

 Stay calm, and check for injuries.
 If you or someone else is injured, do not move.